wcgordon1/lamplighter/manuscript/publish/ch11_The_Pike_Diary.md

 "I figured it must be, given everything that's been happening lately."
 Tilda unlocked the archive door and led them into a space that felt like a cathedral of paper and knowledge.
 Tall shelves stretched up into darkness, filled with boxes, bound volumes, and filing cabinets that contained the documented history of Greywater going back to its founding.

-The air here was carefully controlled—temperature and humidity maintained at levels that would preserve delicate materials indefinitely.
+The air here was carefully controlled; temperature and humidity maintained at levels that would preserve delicate materials indefinitely.
 But there was something else in the atmosphere, a sense of accumulated time and recorded experience that made Ivy feel like she was walking through the city's memory.

 The silence was profound but not empty.
 It carried the weight of thousands of documents, hundreds of years of municipal decisions, correspondence, and record-keeping.
-Every policy that had shaped Greywater's development, every engineering project that had built its infrastructure, every crisis that had tested its resilience—all of it was preserved here in boxes and files that few people would ever see.
+Every policy that had shaped Greywater's development, every engineering project that had built its infrastructure, every crisis that had tested its resilience; all of it was preserved here in boxes and files that few people would ever see.

 "The Pike materials are in Section M," Tilda said, leading them deeper into the stacks.
 "Municipal records from the 1920s and 1930s.
 Most of it's correspondence, budget documents, and committee reports.
 But there's one item that's always struck me as unusual."